vhartman/vhartman.github.io/_posts/2025-05-30-opt-scaling.md

 Finally, before moving on, I want to mention that most of the things we now introduced also works for nonlinear problems.
 We have to be somewhat careful with warm starting if we do SQP, but a basic diagonal scaling/change of variables effectively always works also in NLPs.

-#### Receipe
+#### Recipe
-Thus, to scale a QP that we would like to solve, a simple receipe can be the following:
+Thus, to scale a QP that we would like to solve, a simple recipe can be the following:

 1. Choose $$P = A^{-1}$$, $$F = I$$.
 2. Choose $$A = \text{diag}(l)$$ or $$A = \text{diag}(r)$$, respectively choose the scaling such that on the diagonal of $$A$$, you have the expected values for your solution.